6 Questions to Learn How Much College Will Really Cost

 5. What is the four-year graduation rate?

 While you may plan to earn a college degree in four years, the graduation rate many schools boast is actually their five-year—or even six-year—graduation rate.
-When evaluating schools, make sure to ask them for their four-year graduation rate to see your likelihood to graduate on time.
+When evaluating schools, make sure to ask them for their four-year graduation rate to see your likelihood of graduating on time.
 The four-year rate is important because studying for an additional semester means another semester of tuition, housing costs, and book costs.
 And scholarships might not extend to a fifth or sixth year.
 It also means delaying the time you could be earning income from employment and repaying student loans.

 6. What is the student loan default rate?